jakecupani/foodsafety-pg/UMANUAL.md

 </p>

 **<a name="doc"></a>Documentation Page**
-<p> The Documentation page is the third button on the global navigation bar at the top of the application.
+<p> The Documentation page is the third button on the navigation bar at the top of the application.

-The Documentation page hosts a brief description on how to work through the website, as well as a link to the data source that ignited our initial thoughts regarding this project, as well as what we based the entire project off of.
+The Documentation page hosts an in-application description on how to work through the website, as well as a link to the data source that ignited our initial thoughts regarding this project, which is what we based the entire project off of.
+In addition, this page mentions the different technologies that were incorporated into making the application functional.

-Being able to access the dataset we created our application with is useful to see what other information we had at our reach
 </p>

 **<a name="contact"></a>Contact Us Page**
+<p> The Contact Us page is the last button on the navigation bar at the top of the application.
+Every appliation, especially those in their beginning stages, need the help of feedback, comments, & questions to continue to grow into a better version of itself.
+We hope that FSPG has answered an initial need that was present in your life!
+If it could be improved, use the Contact Us page to let us know how, we would love to hear your thoughts!